lucvsemr/ohjelmoinnin-perusteet/src/content/osa6/osa6-1.md

 92
 ```

-* Section 3 - Prints in the user interface
+* Osa 3 - Prints in the user interface

 As a final step, add the methods implemented above as parts of the user interface.
 When the program prints the grade distribution, it should also print the averages of the points and the grades.